AliyarBhos/telco_churn_analysis/README.md

 ## 🔧 What Was Done in Python

 **Data Cleaning:**
-- Converted `TotalCharges` from object to numeric (had 11 hidden blank strings)
+- Converted `TotalCharges` from object to numeric (had 11 hidden blank strings masking as valid data)
 - Dropped 11 rows with missing `TotalCharges` (0.15% of data — safe to drop)
 - Dropped `customerID` (not analytically useful)
+- Fixed `No internet service` and `No phone service` values mapped correctly during encoding to avoid silent NaN creation

 **Feature Engineering:**
 - `Security_Score` — sum of OnlineSecurity + OnlineBackup + DeviceProtection (0–3 scale)